MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrebootRecoveryInfo.md

 ## DESCRIPTION

-Use this cmdlet to configure the entire recovery message or replace the existing URL the pre-boot key recovery screen shows when the OS drive is locked.​
+Use this cmdlet to configure the entire recovery message or replace the existing URL the pre-boot key recovery screen shows when the OS drive is locked.

 If you use both **-UseRecoveryUrl** and **-UseRecoveryMessage** parameters, the pre-boot key recovery screen displays the default BitLocker recovery message and URL.
-If you previously configured a custom recovery message or URL and want to revert to the default message, keep the policy enabled and use both **-UseRecoveryUrl** and **-UseRecoveryMessage** parameters​
+If you previously configured a custom recovery message or URL and want to revert to the default message, keep the policy enabled and use both **-UseRecoveryUrl** and **-UseRecoveryMessage** parameters

 > [!NOTE]
 > Pre-boot doesn't support all characters and languages.
 Test the characters that you want to use for the custom message or URL.
 Make sure the pre-boot recovery screen correctly displays your custom message or URL.